uni-due-syssec/thesis-template/README.md

 We also provide you with the `compile.sh` script, which automatically compiles and copies the template for you.
 Step 1 is **mandatory**.

-## Things you need to install to use the template
+## Packages you need to install to use the template

+If you are on a Debian based system, install these packages from the repositories

+* texlive-base
+* texlive-latex-recommended
+* texlive-latex-extra
+* texlive-science
-* texlive
+* texlive-bibtex-extra
 * latexmk
 * biber

+You will also need the `ccicons` and `tracklang` package.
+Both can be found in the tlmgr repositories.

-Install missing packages with tlmgr.
-The `needed_package.sh` script will print you the required packages.
+The `needed_package.sh` script will print you the used packages.

 ```bash
 $tlmgr install missingpackage.sty